-Colby Elementary (Pre K-5th) will be having Orientation Day on the first day of school.
-To create a welcoming environment that allows children and parents to have an enjoyable experience at school, an Orientation Day will be held on Wednesday, September 1st.
+Colby Elementary (PreK-5th) will be having an Open House to create a welcoming environment that allows children and parents to have an enjoyable experience at school on Tuesday, August 27th.

-- Parents are asked to come to school with their children for a one-hour orientation.
-Students will meet their teacher and tour their room and school to be prepared for their first day of school. - Bus transportation will not be provided.
+Parents are asked to come to school with their children to meet their teacher and tour their room and school in preparation for their first day of school.